streamcode9/software-design/README.md

 - any group of variables which are passed around together (in a clump) throughout various parts of the program

-## Поведенческие и методологические антипаттерны
+## Behavioral and methodological anti-patterns

-### Программирование по аналогии
+### Programming by analogy

-- выгуглить аналогичное решение на SO и поправить
+- google a similar solution on SO and fix it
-- скопировать аналогичный кусок из другого  места текущего проекта и поправить
+- copy a similar piece from another place in the current project and fix it

-### Беспомощный котёнок
+### Helpless kitten

 - developer does not know what he is doing and afraids everything He does not evolve because of lack of intellect or absence of environmental pressure (project or team interest, market needs, etc)

-## Принципы сорс-контрола
+## Source control principles

-- Единый стантарт именования коммитов
+- A single standard for naming commits
-- Один коммит = одна задача, в частности:
+- One commit = one task, in particular:
-  - разделение несвязанных изменений по разным коммитам
+   - separating unrelated changes into different commits
-  - разделение рефакторингов и реформатирований и смысловых изменений
+   - separation of refactorings and reformattings and semantic changes
 - Single repo instead of multiple ones to track contract changes across system nodes

 ## Testing